 The Panorama Route is a spectacular road trip through one of South Africa’s most incredible natural landscapes.
-Located in the northeast corner of the country in Mpumalanga province, this route takes you through a visually stunning display of waterfalls, rugged mountain peaks and flourishing flora and fauna.
+Located in the northeast corner of the country in Mpumalanga province, the scene boasts lush mountain peaks scarred with ochre cliffs.
+Along the Panorama Route, you’ll find many impressive natural landmarks, such as dozens of magnificent waterfalls, rugged mountain peaks and flourishing flora and fauna.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-The Panorama Route’s main highlight is the Blyde River Canyon, the third-largest canyon in the world and truly mesmerizing sight.
-There are multiple viewpoints along the way where you can stop to take in the surrounding vistas of the Drakensberg Escarpment down to the Lowveld.
+The Panorama Route’s main highlight is the Blyde River Canyon, the third-largest canyon in the world and a truly mesmerizing sight.
+There are multiple spectacular lookout points along the way where you can stop to take in the surrounding vistas of the Drakensberg Escarpment down to the Lowveld.

-Also, more waterfalls here than anywhere else in South Africa, and in summer it’s popular for people to come and swim in some of the water holes at the base of the falls.
-Additionally, hiking trails in the canyon and around the waterfalls of the area, making it the perfect place for those who enjoy the outdoors.
+And because of Panorama Route’s high altitude, there are more waterfalls here than anywhere else in South Africa.
+In the summer, it’s popular for people to swim in some of the water holes at the base of the falls.
+Additionally, there are hiking trails in the canyon and around the waterfalls, making it the perfect place for those who enjoy the outdoors.

-From Johannesburg, it’s a popular place to visit on the way to Kruger National Park as it’s located very close to the park’s boundary.
+Part of Panorama Route’s popularity is also due to its scenic and convenient location.
+From Johannesburg, it’s a popular place to visit on the way to Kruger National Park, as it’s located just a short drive from the park’s boundary.

-If you are planning to follow the Panorama drive, South Africa, here is some info that you might find helpful!
+If you are planning to follow the Panorama Route Itinerary, here’s some info that you might find helpful!

-The spectacular Panorama Route begins at Long Tom Pass, just outside the town of Lydenburg and heads through Sabie and Graskop to the border of the Mpumalanga and Limpopo.
+The spectacular Panorama Route begins at Long Tom Pass, just outside the town of Lydenburg.
+Then, it heads through Sabie and Graskop to the border of Mpumalanga and Limpopo.
 It ends near Echo Caves.

 The main stretch of the road follows the R532 and is about 160km long.